 To help you find suitable accommodation, I’ve listed three of my favourites below, one of which is marked – this is the place where I stayed.

-Since travelling on Madeira is all about hiking and nature, I recommend everyone to sort out good travel insurance before setting out on their own adventure.
+Since a trip to Madeira is all about hiking and nature, I recommend everyone sort out good travel insurance before setting out on their own adventure.

 Where we prefer that everything goes smoothly during our travels, something unfortunate can happen at any moment, whether it’s an injury during a hike or an accident on the road.